-Thomas Koenig is a student at Harvard Law School and a member of the Harvard Federalist Society.
+Thomas Koenig is a student at Harvard Law School.

 Michael Waldman’s ‘The Supermajority’ doubles down on caricatures of the Supreme Court.